fbpx

 During the Platycam live stream you might spot animals other than platypus enjoying the Grange Burn.

-Mostly, this will include the native water rat, or Rakali, which enjoys habitat to the platypus.
+Mostly, this will include the native water rat, or Rakali, which enjoys habitat like the platypus.

 You might also see ducks and fish.